 Last winter, I was enjoying a rare moment of peace….no kids or husband in the house, the garden didn’t need any attention and no articles to write.
 So, I decided to see what was on television.
-As I was channel surfing, I saw a gardening show.
-So of course, I stopped and watched.
+As I was channel surfing, I saw a gardening show and of course, I stopped and watched.

-I found nice plastic containers on sale along with some tiny trellises.
-Then I bought planting mix (NOT potting soil, which gets too soggy for container plants).
+I found nice plastic containers on sale along with some tiny trellises, as well as planting mix (NOT potting soil, which gets too soggy for container plants).

 Planting mix is specially formulated for containers – it has a light texture and holds just the right amount of moisture for plants.